MillenniumMachines/MillenniumOS/docs/TESTING.md

 ---

+## Live Testing Rules and Operator Confirmation

+1.  **Explicit Confirmation Required:** A live test **MUST NOT** be run unless the user has explicitly confirmed that it is safe to do so.
+The agent must ask for confirmation before initiating any test that moves the machine.

+2.  **Exception for Repetitive Testing:** The only situation where the confirmation requirement can be bypassed is if the same macro is being run multiple times in a sequence for testing purposes.
+This is only permitted if the agent can guarantee that the machine has been returned to its original starting position before each re-execution of the macro.

+3.  **Test Sparingly:** Live tests should be used judiciously.
+The machine is not always available, and operator attendance is required.
+Tests should be grouped and run efficiently to minimize machine-on time.

+4.  **Pre-Pull Request Validation:** The ideal time to run live tests is when a feature is considered complete, but *before* creating a pull request.
+This allows for the capture and resolution of simple or obvious errors that only appear during live execution, ensuring a cleaner and more stable pull request.

+---

 ## 1. Prerequisites

 *   **Duet IP Address:** The IP address of the Duet board on the local network (referred to as `<DUET_IP>`).